ThierryMatusiakMSFT/VisionDiagrams/DataLifecycleManagement/README.md

 ## 3 complementary options exist to apply rules
 1. Define and publish Retention Labels, so that Business Users can apply them.
 2. Define Retention Labels, then specify a Policy to automatically apply these Labels to the appropriate content.
-3. Define a transparent Retention Policy (without a Label) and automatically apply these rules to the appropriate content.
+3. Define a transparent Retention Policy (without a Label) and automatically apply this rule to the appropriate content.

 ![Slide4](https://user-images.githubusercontent.com/104838111/183939212-98c54687-243d-4c0b-a63f-1cdcc3a08e95.png)

 ## Labels - Summary
 A File Plan consists in a set of Labels.
+Note: it is optional.
+You may directly define Labels.
 Every Label may include a disposition reivew step before data gets deleted.
-The Labels are applied to M365 resources (containers and content).

 3 flavors of Labels exist:
 - "Standard" Retention Labels define a retention period and/or the need to delete the data after it expires